fernanipmo/CFTICCD3820611/Mod04/ZZ-lab/Lab 04 Constructing a polyglot data solution_fpm.md

    > **Note**: The **dotnet add reference** command will add a reference to the model classes contained in the **AdventureWorks.Models** project.

-3. Using the same terminal, add a reference to the existing **AdventureWorks.Context** project:
+4. At the command prompt, enter the following command, and then select Enter to add a reference to the existing **AdventureWorks.Context** project:

    CodeCopy